Building Utopia

 If we were pondering our future 250 years ago, we would not have imagined electricity or internal combustion engines or computers or electronics or medical drugs and technology and all the benefits that we would enjoy with each one of them.
 In 1770, we didn't have cars, trains, planes, washing machines, dryers, electric stoves, microwave ovens, radios, televisions, phones, computers, smartphones, tablets, ballpoint pens, etc. We have made tremendous technological progress.

-Since 1770, democracy has blossomed all over the world; slavery has been officially abolished; slaves gained their freedom and voting rights; women have gained the right to vote; widows can remarry even in those countries where it was considered a taboo; divorce is not merely accepted but is routine in many countries; we have begun rethinking sexual orientation and are beginning to admit that it is not a matter of choice.
-We have seen many social changes.
+Since 1770, democracy has blossomed all over the world; slavery has been officially abolished; slaves gained their freedom and voting rights; women have gained the right to vote; widows can remarry even in those countries where it was considered a taboo; divorce is not merely accepted but is routine in many countries.
+Societies are accommodating of the unique situations and stages in peoples lives as evidenced by reserved parking spots and seats, wheelchair ramps, parental leave, civil unions, etc. We have seen many social changes.

 We have made substances, called drugs, that can kill germs that make us sick.
 Smallpox has been eradicated, we are close to eradicating polio, we can perform surgery with a high success rate, we can revive a person whose heart has stopped.
 It is clear that we have made plenty of progress in improving our health through medicine and surgery.